-We require either an SAT or ACT score for all first-year applicants and sophomore transfer applicants.
+For students applying to terms beyond Fall 2021, we require either an SAT or ACT score for all first-year applicants and sophomore transfer applicants (those with less than 60 transferable credit hours upon enrollment at Carolina).
 Please note that the writing portion of either the SAT or ACT is no longer required nor recommended.
 Additionally, we don’t have a preference for one test over the other, so you may submit either score (or both).
 If you send us scores from multiple test dates, we’ll take your highest score for each section of the test and consider those scores as we evaluate your application.
 Please note that we will not be able to combine your highest scores from different versions of the SAT (new SAT and old SAT).
 If you send us both an SAT and an ACT, we’ll look at whichever is higher.
 SAT and ACT scores must be received as official reports from the testing agency; we can’t use scores that are reported on your transcript or by your counselor.

-Although not required, you may submit supplemental scores from AP, IB or SAT Subject tests if you think they’re a good reflection of your mastery of the material.
-You can also receive placement credit for these scores.
+Although not required, you may self report supplemental scores from AP, IB or SAT Subject tests if you think they’re a good reflection of your mastery of the material.
+You can also receive placement credit for these scores, if admitted.

 TOEFL/IELTS/Person test of English (PTE)

 We don’t offer ESL classes, so if English isn’t your first language, it’s important to demonstrate that you are ready to jump into a high-level, demanding environment where the coursework is taught in English.
 All non-US citizens and non-permanent resident students for whom English is not their first language must submit test scores to demonstrate their English proficiency.
 We will accept the TOEFL (our TOEFL code is C182), IELTS or PTE.
 Strong applicants typically score:

 - IELTS – 7.0 or higher